jku-win-dke/AISA-XMI-Mapper/README.md

 ## 1. Introduction

-The AISA-XMI-Mapper maps selected classes of UML diagrams to a combination of RDF Schema (RDFS) and Shape Constraint Language (SHACL).
-The RDFS defines the vocabulary of the domain (classes and class hierarchies) which is described by the UML class diagrams.
-The SHACL defines structural constraints of the domain.
-The mapper is created with the aim of mapping aeronautical UML models (AIXM, FIXM, ...) which adhere to a specific modelling style.
+The AISA-XMI-Mapper maps selected classes of UML class diagrams to RDF Schema (RDFS) and Shape Constraint Language (SHACL) documents.
+RDFS defines the vocabulary of the domain which is described by the UML class diagrams, i.e. classes and class hierarchies.
+SHACL defines structural constraints of the domain.
+The mapper is created with the aim of mapping aeronautical UML models (AIXM 5.1.1., FIXM 3.0.1.
+SESAR) which adhere to a specific modelling style.
 Therefore, models provided to the mapper must fulfill certain semantic and syntactic requirements.

 ### 1.1.
 Semantic Requirements

 1. Class names must be unique within a model (AIXM, FIXM, ...).
-There can be a UML class called "Route" in an AIXM based model and an FIXM based model but there must not be two different UML classes called "Route" in one model (even if they are in different packages).
+There can be a UML class called "Route" in an AIXM based model and an FIXM based model but there must not be two different UML classes called "Route" in one model even if they are in different packages.
 2. Models must contain only directed associations because RDF is based on directed graphs.
 3. Role names (at the target) of associations with the same source class must be unique within the source class.
 4. Role names must exist, if there is more than one association between a source and a target class.
 If there is only one association and no role name provided, the role name is constructed using the name of the target class.

-Requirement 1 is validated by the mapper and if violated, throws an error.
-Requirements 2-4 are assumed to be UML model requirements and not validated by the mapper.
+Requirement 1 is validated by the mapper and, if violated, throws an error.
+Requirements 2-4 are assumed to be UML model requirements and are not validated by the mapper.

 ### 1.2.
 Syntactic Requirements